osohq/gitcloud/README.md

 probably be abstracted behind an API gateway or similar.

 The GitClub service uses cookies to manage sessions.
-The Actions service looks for a special `user` header that contains the logged-in user's super secret token... which is also their ID... which is also their email.
+The Actions service looks for a special `x-user-id` header that contains the logged-in user's super secret token... which is also their ID... which is also their email.
 In a production scenario, the authentication system should be a lot more secure.
 It doesn't really matter for our purposes, where we really only care about showing off